tacookson/data/childrens-book-ratings/README.md

 There are multiple files:

 - `childrens-books.txt`: books, some metadata (e.g., cover type, publisher) and unadjusted ratings
-- `childrens-books-empirical-bayes-estimate.txt`: books, unadjusted ratings, and empirical Bayes estimates of ratings
+- `childrens-books-empirical-bayes-ratings.txt`: books, unadjusted ratings, and empirical Bayes estimates of ratings